oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q6: Network Exfiltration - IP Address

-**Question:** The exfiltration tool made outbound network connections during the upload.
-Correlate the tool's process with its network activity (EventCode 3).
-What IP address received the stolen data?
+I correlated process execution with network activity and identified that the destination IP address receiving the stolen data was 66.203.125.15.

-**Answer:** `66.203.125.15`

 **Query Used:**
 ```kusto